bbenz/bbenz/README.md

 ### Hi, I'm Brian 👋

-I'm a ☁️ Cloud Advocate ☁️ at Microsoft specializing in DevOps, Java and Azure.
+I'm a ☁️ Cloud Advocate ☁️ at Microsoft specializing in AI, Azure, Java and DevOps.

 ✨ I live in Las Vegas, Nevada, USA.